 These are just some examples of situations in which you can handle a legal matter with minimal or no court involvement.

 Preparing a will, a trust, a power of attorney, or another estate planning instrument does not require going to court.
 The document does need to meet certain technical requirements, depending on the state.
 You may want to consult an attorney if you have substantial or unusual assets or a complex plan for distributing them.
 There are many types of trusts, for example, each with its own advantages.
-If you change your mind after making an estate planning instrument, you can modify it on your own at any time.
-You may need to take certain steps to make sure that the most recent version will be found valid.

 Buying or selling a home is a major step to take, but you do not need to go to court unless the process severely breaks down.
 The main legal document in a property transaction is a purchase and sale agreement, which will outline the rights and obligations of the buyer and the seller.
 You can retain a real estate attorney to help negotiate the provisions in this contract, and some states require an attorney to assist at a real estate closing.
 However, you can also handle negotiating and finalizing the agreement on your own, working directly with the other party.
 Once the parties have agreed on the terms, the resulting contract is binding on each of them.

 Starting a business may involve little or no paperwork if you are starting a sole proprietorship or a general partnership.
 If you are forming a corporation, a limited liability company, or another complex business form, you probably will need to file documents such as articles of incorporation and bylaws.
 This does not require going to court, although you will want to carefully review your state laws to make sure that the documents meet the requirements.
 You also may want to discuss tax consequences and liability issues with an attorney.
-If a dispute eventually arises among the owners of a business, or between the shareholders and directors of a corporation, a court may need to get involved.

 You can get protection for patents, copyrights, and trademarks by filing an application with the appropriate branch of the federal government.
 This would be the U.S. Patent and Trademark Office or the U.S. Copyright Office.
 You would need to complete a detailed application that explains how your work meets the requirements for that type of intellectual property.
 The federal government may request more information before making a decision.
 If you are unsure about whether you will receive protection, or if you suspect that your claim will meet resistance, you may want to retain an attorney to help you complete the application and present your claim persuasively.